prashantchikhalkar/MOOC/CFA/CFA_Institute_Investment_Foundations/Chapter_4/Notes.md

   -> **law of diminishing returns** : The law of diminishing marginal returns states that adding an additional factor of production results in smaller increases in output.

 5 PRICING - Done.
-6 MARKET ENVIRONMENT - In Progress.
+6 MARKET ENVIRONMENT - Done.

+CHAPTER REVIEW QUESTIONS - TBD